api3dao/airnode/packages/airnode-examples/README.md

 ### 15. Derive and fund the sponsor wallet

-Airnode request requires a [sponsor](https://docs.api3.org/airnode/latest/concepts/sponsor.html), which will pay for the response transaction made by Airnode.
+Airnode requests require a [sponsor](https://docs.api3.org/airnode/latest/concepts/sponsor.html), which will pay for the response transaction made by Airnode.
 Each sponsor has a dedicated wallet for a given Airnode.
-This wallet is called a "sponsor wallet" and can be derived from sponsor address and Airnode's extended public key with the [admin CLI package](https://github.com/api3dao/airnode/tree/master/packages/airnode-admin).
+This wallet is called a "sponsor wallet" and can be derived from a sponsor address and Airnode's extended public key with the [admin CLI package](https://github.com/api3dao/airnode/tree/master/packages/airnode-admin).
 Refer to the [documentation](https://docs.api3.org/airnode/latest/grp-developers/requesters-sponsors.html#how-to-derive-a-sponsor-wallet) for more details.

-Run:
+To derive and fund the sponsor wallet, run:

 ```sh
 yarn derive-and-fund-sponsor-wallet
 ```

-This script will first derive the sponsor wallet and afterwards fund it with 0.1 ETH.
-This means, that your account (derived from the mnemonic by `choose-integration` script) must have enough funds.
+This script will first derive the sponsor wallet and then fund it with 0.1 ETH.
+This means that your account (derived from the mnemonic by `choose-integration` script) must have enough funds.

 ### 16. Allow the sponsor to pay for requests made by the requester